 - Nice bonus, the notifications from the web-app are standard windows 10 notifications.
 This means they can be blocked in Windows’ built-in ‘Do not disturb’/’Focus mode’.
 It always bothered me the standard Teams pop-ups still came through. (which can be very awkward during shared-screen meetings or presentations)

-Needless to say, this works much better for me.
+Needless to say, this works better for me.
+But it’s not all sunshine…

 - You’ll be missing out on video effects like ‘fit to frame’, blurring the background or replacing it with an image.